mheap/nexmo-developer/_api/sms/us-short-codes/2fa.md

 Each [request](#request) you make using the Short Codes API returns a:

-* [response](#keys-and-values) - the status and cost of your request to Nexmo in [JSON or XML](#base-url) format.
+* [response](#keys-and-values) - the status and cost of your request to Vonage in [JSON or XML](#base-url) format.
-* Delivery receipt - if you have set a [webhook endpoint](/concepts/guides/webhooks), Nexmo forwards this delivery receipt to it.
-Carriers return a delivery receipt (DLR) to Nexmo to explain the delivery status of your message.
+* Delivery receipt - if you have set a [webhook endpoint](/concepts/guides/webhooks), Vonage forwards this delivery receipt to it.
+Carriers return a delivery receipt (DLR) to Vonage to explain the delivery status of your message.
 If the message is not received, the delivery receipt explains why your message failed to arrive.

 The delivery receipt is sent using a [GET] HTTP request to your [webhook endpoint](/concepts/guides/webhooks).
 When you receive the DLR, you must send a `200 OK` response.
-If you do not send the `200 OK`, Nexmo resends the delivery receipt for the next 72 hours.
+If you do not send the `200 OK`, Vonage resends the delivery receipt for the next 72 hours.

 A delivery receipt has a: